Skip to content

 Director of Operations/Technology and Business Development

-Jarrod Young, MBA, BSE, CHSOS-A, FSSH is the Director of Operations/Technology and Business Development.
 Mr. Young oversees the operations of all healthcare simulation activities and technology for the 45,000 square foot facility that collaborates with 6 colleges on University of Tennessee Health Science Center (UTHSC) campus as well as external partners in the community.
-Mr. Young joined The University of Tennessee Health Science Center (UTHSC) in 2016 as the Simulation Operations Lead for the Center for Healthcare Improvement and Patient Simulation (CHIPS).
-Mr. Young received his Bachelor’s in Biomedical Engineering from the University of Alabama at Birmingham (UAB) in 2012 and his Master’s in Business Administration from the University of Tennessee-Martin in 2020.
+Mr. Young joined UTHSC in 2016 as the Simulation Operations Lead for the Center for Healthcare Improvement and Patient Simulation (CHIPS).
+Mr. Young received his bachelor’s in biomedical engineering from the University of Alabama at Birmingham (UAB) in 2012 and his master’s in business administration from the University of Tennessee-Martin in 2020.
 He also holds a Graduate Certificate in Healthcare Quality and Safety from UAB, a certification as a Certified Healthcare Simulation Operations Specialist- Advanced (CHSOS-A), as well as the Technical Apprenticeship in Healthcare Simulation offered by the Center for Medical Simulation in Charlestown, Massachusetts.

 Prior to his time at CHIPS, Jarrod served as a Clinical Simulation Specialist at UAB’s Office of Interprofessional Simulation (OIPS).
 During his time with OIPS, Jarrod was project lead on multiple OIPS strategic priorities, including product design projects with the School of Engineering, and was responsible for training and supervising simulation specialists, simulation technicians, and work study students in OIPS.
 Before entering the field of healthcare simulation, Jarrod worked as a rehabilitation engineer where he specialized in rehabilitation assistive technologies, including ergonomic considerations, product design, and product modifications.

 In addition to his responsibilities at CHIPS, Mr. Young volunteers in many different roles and committees within the Society for Simulation in Healthcare (SSH).
-He is currently a volunteer Accreditation Site Reviewer for SSH and an active member of the Simulation Operations and Technology Section (SOTS).
-Mr. Young served as a Planning Team Member for the SimOps 2021 conference in Tampa, FL.
+In 2023, he was recognized as a Fellow of the SSH Academy for his growing impact in the field of healthcare simulation.
+He is currently a volunteer Accreditation Site Reviewer for SSH and the Chair-Elect for the SSH Accreditation Council.
+He is also a current member of the SSH Governance Committee and the SSH Board of Directors.
+Mr. Young also served as a Planning Team Member for the SimOps 2021 conference in Tampa, FL, and the 2023 International Meeting on Simulation in Healthcare (IMSH) in Orlando, FL.

 Simulation Educationalist